magtanggol03/magtanggol03.github.io/illustration/_posts/2020-07-07-office-iso.markdown

 permalink: /illustration/office-iso
 ---

-Two years in Thinking Machines and spending missing the office.
+Two years in Thinking Machines and spending it missing the office.
-Decided to recreate the areas in the office I frequent the most in blender.
+Decided to recreate in Blender the areas in the office I frequent the most.

-Been two crazy years of growth, tears, frustration and laughter and looking forward to see what's next!
+Been two crazy years of growth, tears, frustration and laughter and looking forward to what's next!

 ### The Social Area / Noisy Work Area
 ![Social Area](https://storage.googleapis.com/magtanggol-github-io/office-iso/social-area.png)